-If the events of the past two years have taught us anything, it’s the importance of self-care.
+If the pandemic taught us anything, it’s the importance of self-care.

 Between 2020 and 2021 alone, depression rates among U.S. adults tripled largely due to the effects of the COVID-19 pandemic, and symptoms were more intense than before the pandemic.

 Self-care is an essential part of your physical, mental and emotional health, which is why it’s crucial to make it a priority by working it into your daily and weekly routines.
 Establishing self-care routines can be challenging for those with busy schedules, but there are a lot of little steps that can be taken to carve out a few minutes each day to prioritize wellness for a holistic approach to feeling better.